How To Easily And Effortlessly Play A Walking A Bass Line With Chords At The Same Time On One Guitar

 Because the duration of the GMaj7 chord is 2 bars, there is more space/beats to fill with the walking bass line.

-To help fill this out I elected to target the 5th of this chord as well which is the D note on the 5th string/5th fret.
+To help fill this out, I elected to target the 5th of this chord, which is the D note on the 5th string/5th fret.
 This helps extend the line out without continually returning to the root note.

 Adding Chords To Your Walking Bass